 The MPCA studied the relationship between row crop land cover and nitrate-nitrogen concentration in baseflow for 100 trout stream watersheds in the karstlands of southeast Minnesota.
-Results indicate that nitratenitrate-nitrogen concentration in the trout stream watersheds of southeast Minnesota can be approximated by multiplying a watershed's row crop percentage by 0.16.
-The strong correlation between nitrate-nitrogen concentrations in streams and watershed row crop percentage suggests that nitrogen application over a span of decades has impacted the condition of the underlying aquifers that are the source of these streams' baseflow.
+Results indicate that nitrate-nitrogen concentrations are directly related to the percentage of row crop in the Watershed (r-squared = 0.68).